 Each material will require different styles of care and maintenance, that have varying amounts of time and money spent on it.
 This ranges from daily, weekly and/or annual care over many years.

 This is just a starting point for your decision-making process.
-We recommend writing down a list of things about the area you are buying the floor for and apply those attributes to each material of flooring you browse before making a final decision.
+We recommend writing down a list of things about the area you are buying the floor for and apply those attributes to each material you browse before making a final decision.